 Cate Whalan, MPS, GAICD.
 Principal Cate’s Chemist Townsville, Pharmacy Manager and Owner Cate’s Chemist Garbutt, Cate's Chemist TAIHS, partner Cate’s Chemist Hyde Park.

 In her early career, Cate graduated with a Bachelor of Pharmacy from the University of Queensland, interned at Mater Hospital Pharmacies in Brisbane, and registered in 1995 to be appointed as a pharmacist in the Royal Australian Army Medical Corps.
 She had postings in charge of barracks Medical Centre dispensaries, medication supply warehouses, and saw operational service with the Combined Health Element of the Peace Monitoring Group in Bougainville in 1998.

 Paul Willis, GAICD.
 Principal and General Manager Cates Chemist Townsville, Managing Director Claw Consulting

 Paul read a Bachelor of Science at the Australian Defence Force Academy, and served as an Armoured Corps Officer from 1993 to 2006.
-He served with USCENTCOM in Florida in support of Australian operations overseas and conducted three trips to the Middle East to review training for operations.
+He served with USCENTCOM in Florida in support of Australian operations overseas and conducted two trips to the Middle East to review training for operations.
 He served in Townsville as Troop Leader and Officer Commanding B Squadron 3rd/4th Cavalry Regiment, and his final appointment in the Regular Army was at the Combat Training Centre.

 Paul left the Regular Army to develop a community pharmacy in Townsville with his wife.
 He continues to manage and develop three pharmacies.
 With five other partners, he built a consulting firm (in maturity of 40 consultants) to service Defence and Emergency services clients.
 He continues to provide business development and coaching services.
 He is an experienced director, company secretary, executive and finance officer.

 Paul maintains an interest in leadership, business strategy, planning, and decision making.
 He volunteers for local PCYC and Overwatch Australia.